Princess Eugenie pregnant with second child

 Eugenie, 32, is the daughter of Prince Andrew and Sarah, Duchess of York, and the late Queen's granddaughter.

+Announcing the news, Eugenie shared a family photograph of her son, August, kissing her bump.

+"We're so excited to share that there will be a new addition to our family this summer," she wrote on her Instagram account.

-Her first child was born at the exclusive Portland Hospital in central London.
+August, who is nearly two, was born at the exclusive Portland Hospital in central London.

 He made an appearance at the Platinum Jubilee pageant celebrations last year wearing a Union Jack jumper as Eugenie bounced him on her knee as they sat in the royal box.

-The new baby will be one spot behind their older brother in the line of succession and one ahead of Prince Edward, the King's youngest sibling.
+The new baby will be one place behind their older brother in the line of succession and one ahead of Prince Edward, the King's youngest sibling.

+Beatrice is not a working royal and does not receive funding from the Sovereign Grant.

 The news comes after a difficult period for the royals following the publication of the Duke of Sussex's tell-all memoir Spare.